 |12B-1 Conflict||Ask firm|

 |Trades Recommended Securities||No|

 As a financial advisory firm, Boston Common Asset Management can provide a variety of financial planning services for Americans.
 Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.
 For further detail, see our articles on different types of advisors and financial advisor services.

-Boston Common Asset Management is headquartered in Boston, MA and currently serves in 22 states: California, Colorado, Connecticut, Delaware, Florida, Illinois, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New York, North Carolina, Ohio, Oregon, Pennsylvania, Texas, Vermont, Washington, Wisconsin.
+Boston Common Asset Management is headquartered in Boston, MA and currently serves in 23 states: California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Illinois, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New York, North Carolina, Ohio, Oregon, Pennsylvania, Texas, Vermont, Washington, Wisconsin.

 While Boston Common Asset Management advises clients across a variety of portfolio sizes, the average client balance is currently $16,808,339.
 In total, Boston Common Asset Management manages $5,849,302,016 in assets.

 Neither the SEC nor FINRA tracks portfolio performance metrics for the financial planning industry.
 As a result, unlike hedge funds, there is no historical performance for any financial advisory firm.
 Financial plans and investment portfolios are always unique to the client's personal financial situation.